yactouat/pips_web-api/README.md

 I created a topic to send a notification to when a new user is created.
 The topic fully qualified name is set in the `PUBSUB_USERS_TOPIC` env var.

 ## API

-### API authentication and authorization

-- authentication is done using a JWT token
-- to get a token you must post your credentials to the `/tokens` endpoint
-- autorization is permissions-based, certain actions on resources are only allowed to users with the right permissions; the full list on possible actions on possible resources is available at <https://github.com/yactouat/pips_shared/blob/d9da5c4c70947f92fb87495a9ea3ebc4d2bff2c7/src/types.ts#L1>
-  - these are the currently implemented PIPS permissions:
-    - `Create:Blog_Posts`
-    - `Create:Images`
-    - `Delete:Blog_Posts`
-    - `Read:Blog_Posts_Drafts`
-    - `Read:Users_Permissions`
-    - `Update:Users_Permissions`
-- to request specific permissions on the PIPS, one should contact its administrator
-- permissions wont work if user's account is not verified

 ### API resources